tnichols217/notes/CSDS 391/W/W1_tln32.md

 ### Performance

-Performance can easily be calculated by a few game metrics, like ball posession
+Performance can easily be calculated by a few game metrics, like ball possession, shots on target, blocks, passes, and even score

+## Knitting a Sweater

+### PEAS

+Performance: More knot